 Breeding and calving both occur in winter, as gestation lasts around 11 months.
 Nursing seems to continue until calves are one year old.
 Both females and males are sexually mature at around 5 years old and females typically give birth every two to three years.

 Teeth mark scars suggest that killer whales commonly attack humpbacks.
 It is likely however, that only young calves and sick animals suffer fatal attacks.

 Due to their coastal distribution, humpback whales were heavily exploited by the whaling industry, and it is estimated that over 90% of some populations were killed.
 Most populations now appear to be recovering.
 These whales are known to die from entanglement in fishing gear and collisions with ships.
 As these animals are only visitors to New Zealand, whale watching is opportunistic and is unlikely to affect their behaviour.

 The Department of Conservation has been undertaking whale surveys in Cook Strait annually since 2004 to determine the present status and level of recovery of humpback whales in New Zealand waters.
 It also sheds light on the migratory pathways and destinations of these whales.
 This information will be used for management of these whales and further their protection in the Southern hemisphere.
 This is the only project of its kind in New Zealand waters.

-In 2008, OMV New Zealand Ltd signed up to a partnership with DOC to support the Cook Strait whale project.
-This will ensure that the project will continue for another three years and provide an opportunity for DOC and OMV to work together.
-The project is also supported by Transact Management Ltd, a commercial transaction company and Picton-based Dolphin Watch Ecotours.
+In 2008, OMV NZ Ltd signed up to a partnership with DOC to support the Cook Strait whale project for 8 years.
+It provided an opportunity for DOC and OMV to work together.
+The project is also supported by Transact Management Ltd, Bell Tea NZ Ltd and University of Auckland, Molecular Ecology Laboratory.

 South Pacific research and management